▶️ LISTEN TO THIS ARTICLE

 Sequential tasks with tight coupling: If step N requires complete output from step N-1, parallelism provides no benefit and coordination overhead destroys performance.
 DeepMind measured 39-70% degradation on sequential reasoning tasks.
 The mechanism: distributed agents maintain independent reasoning traces, and recombining fragments into coherent plans costs more than sequential execution with a single agent maintaining global state.

 High base accuracy tasks: If your single-agent baseline achieves >80% accuracy, coordination risks making it worse.
 Error amplification means small gains from parallelism get consumed by noise compounding across agents.
-JPMorgan COIN works because legal document review had poor baseline accuracy—human error rates were high enough that even imperfect agent coordination improved outcomes.
-Code generation with GPT-4 has high baseline accuracy—adding coordination often degrades results by introducing inconsistencies across agent outputs.
+Multi-agent review is more defensible when the baseline is weak, subtasks are independently checkable, and human review catches boundary cases.
+Code generation with strong single-agent baselines often degrades when coordination introduces inconsistencies across outputs.

 Critical systems requiring determinism: Multi-agent systems introduce stochasticity through coordination dynamics.
 If you need reproducible outputs (financial calculations, regulatory compliance, medical diagnoses), deterministic single-agent architectures or classical automation provide reliability that distributed coordination can't match.
-The MAST taxonomy identified task verification failures as a fundamental category—multi-agent systems often lack mechanisms to detect when collective reasoning has gone wrong.
+The MAST taxonomy identified task verification failures as a fundamental category, and multi-agent systems often lack mechanisms to detect when collective reasoning has gone wrong.

 The rough decision boundaries: task parallelizability above 60%, communication cost below 20% of compute budget, base accuracy below 70%, and acceptable failure rate above 5%.
 Outside those bounds, single-agent architectures with better prompting or more capable models will outperform multi-agent coordination.
 The 40% project cancellation rate Gartner warns about comes from deploying multi-agent systems where simpler architectures would succeed.